-When modeling anal cancer incidence under the assumption of 100% cART coverage from 2016 onwards, the incidence decreased to 52.0 per 100,000 person-years by 2030, rather than to 58.7 per 100,000 person-years with the base scenario (Figure 2), corresponding to a relative reduction of 11.4% compared to the base scenario.
-Yearly anoscopy and subsequent treatment decreased anal cancer incidence to 32.8 per 100,000 person-years in 2030, for a reduction of 44.1% compared to the base scenario.
-Yearly cytology decreased anal cancer incidence to 38.2 per 100,000 person-years in 2030, for a reduction of 34.9%.
-Finally, CD4 count-dependent anoscopy decreased anal cancer incidence to 51.3 per 100,000 person-years in 2030, for a reduction of 12.6%.
+Impact of combination antiretroviral therapy coverage and screening the incidence decreased to 52.0 per 100 000 person-years by 2030, rather than to 58.7 per 100000 person-years with the base scenario (Fig. 2), corresponding to a relative reduction of 11.4% compared with the base scenario.
+Yearly anoscopy and subsequent treatment decreased anal cancer incidence to 32.8 per 100000 person-years in 2030, for a reduction of 44.1% compared with the base scenario.
+Yearly cytology decreased anal cancer incidence to 38.2 per 100 000 person-years in 2030, for a reduction of 34.9%.
+Finally, CD4+ cell count-dependent anoscopy decreased anal cancer incidence to 51.3 per 100000 person-years in 2030, for a reduction of 12.6%.
 The decrease in anal cancer incidence was substantial in the first year after introducing screening.
-Afterwards the slope was similar to the one observed with the base scenario (Figure 2).
-Copyright © 2017 Wolters Kluwer Health, Inc. Unauthorized reproduction of this article is prohibited.
-Table 3 shows the number of expected anal cancer cases, the number of screening tests, the number of cancer cases prevented, and the number of MSM needed to screen to prevent one cancer in a hypothetical cohort of 10,000 MSM followed up 2016 to 2030.
-With yearly Pap screening, 384 MSM would need to be screened for 15 years to prevent one case.
-Similarly, with the yearly anoscopy strategy, 313 MSM would need to be screened for 15 years to prevent one new case of anal cancer.
-With CD4 count-dependent screening, 242 MSM would need to be screened once to prevent one anal cancer, but the percent of cases prevented would be smaller than with the other strategies.
+Afterwards the slope was similar to the one observed with the base scenario (Fig. 2).

+When modeling anal cancer incidence under the assumption of 100% cART coverage from 2016 onward, with the yearly anoscopy strategy, 313 MSM would need to be screened for 15 years to prevent one new case of anal cancer.
+With CD4+ cell count-dependent screening, 242 MSM would need to be screened once to prevent one anal cancer, but the percentage of cases prevented would be smaller than with the other strategies.